Superbernard/RPackages/README.md

 # RPackages
-Packages of functions that made in courses Math5793 and Math5803
+R packages containing functions that made in courses Math5793 and Math5803.